87 Open-Ended Sales Questions Every Digital Agency Should Ask in Every Buying Cycle

 - What was your experience with that purchase?

-These questions are great for building rapport and getting the prospect to talk more.
+These questions are great for getting the prospect to talk more.

 - How is your business these days?
 What has changed since our last conversation?